-All personnel who will be driving vehicles owned/leased by a Charter School will need to be trained and certified by the district.
+All personnel who will be driving vehicles owned/leased by a Charter School must be trained and certified by the district.
 This includes assessment of driving records, student management, and vehicle handling.
+All personnel who will drive any vehicle over 26,001 GVW that transports more than 16 people will need to obtain a commercial drivers license and meet all state and federal regulations including drug testing and a federal D.O.T physical.
 The Charter School will monitor and maintain all Motor Vehicle Records as they pertain to the individuals to qualify them for driving students.
 Certification must be renewed on a yearly basis and the school district has the right to prohibit an individual from driving students if they do not meet CDE requirements and Motor Vehicle Record compliance.
 The Charter school is responsible for maintaining all Driver Qualification Files.

-Finally, many federal and state rules and regulations relate to the provision of transportation services.
+Finally, there are many federal and state rules and regulations related to the provision of transportation services.
 One specific rule to be aware of is that any small vehicles or school buses owned and operated by a charter school or under contract must meet the safety and operating standards as prescribed in State Board Rules 1 CCR 301-25, 301-26 and 301-29.

-For more information, see www.cde.state.co.us/index_nutri_transpo.htm.
+Prior to any vehicle purchase, the District will need to certify that the vehicle meets CDE compliance regulations for the transportation of students.
+Once purchased the vehicle needs to be inspected by a District CDE inspector every year, for compliance.
+Repairs and maintenance of the vehicle must meet CDE requirements and must be maintained by the school.
+Once a Charter School determines that they will be transporting students, a memorandum of understanding (MOU) will be signed between the district and the Charter School.
+This will outline training specifics for the drivers and the maintenance of the vehicle(s).